thellimist/TIL/README.md

 After plague losing half the population, city introced more fines (20,000£) for waste dumping, increased the amount of waste collectors.
 They still couldn't manage to make the city clean...

 ### Day 12: 6/02/2017 - Week 2
 Homo Sapiens started walking on two foot because in Savannah standing up meant less heat absorbed.
-This way sapiens could hunt/harvest where as other predators had to be in the shadows to stay cool.
+This way sapiens could hunt/harvest at noon time where as other predators had to be in the shadows to stay cool.

 McDonalds main business is not food, it is real estate.

 In China woman who are not married until 27 are called "leftover" woman.

 ### Day 11: 5/02/2017

-Yugoslavia means "Land of the Southern Slavs".
+- Yugoslavia means "Land of the Southern Slavs".
 - Salary derives fromt the latin word salarium which means salt-money.
 Salt used as a currency at some time periods.
 - Buck comes from dear skin (buck skin) being used as a currency.
 - Money comes from Moneta which is a Roman mint where moneys where made.

 There was an experiment with monkeys where monkeys could trade 2 rocks for a banana, 1 rock for a grape.
 Basically rock was a currency for them.
 Some male monkeys gave rocks to female monkeys to have sex.
-Then the female monkey would buy food with the money she earned.
+Then the female monkeys would buy food with the money she earned.
 Animal Prostitution.

 ### Day 10: 4/02/2017
 In cold weather if someone has nasal discharge, it may be because of the cold water molecules getting in the nostrils and getting out as water.
 It may not be because of being sick.